 Trista Hy-Golten had learned about pan-humanity as part of his extensive schooling, about the great diasporic welter of human-like, human-ish and humanoid species scattered throughout so much of the galaxy.
 There were bogglingly large numbers just of these pan-humans (of which, of course, he was one), but they still formed less than a single per cent of all the aggregated life-mass of the greater galaxy.

-Most citizens of the Blitteringueh Conglo were humanoid, by the conventional definition: head and arms and legs in approximately the right places, although the Culture - though it had plenty of extreme outliers in its population - would consider they had longer arms and shorter legs than the mean.
-There were a higher than normal proportion of humanoid robots: obviously mechanical constructions operated by embedded computational substrates, most running copies or representations of biological people rather than being synthetic intelligences.
-There were also plenty of smart machines who together coordinated larger-scale activities across planets and habitats, and cooperated in running the society, rather than the Culture's approach of relying on - usually - singleton Minds of enormous abilities for overall control.
+Citizens of the Blitteringueh Conglo were humanoid, by the conventional definition: head and arms and legs in approximately the right places, although the Culture - though it had plenty of extreme outliers in its population - would consider they had longer arms and shorter legs than the mean.
+There were a lower than normal proportion of humanoid robots: obviously mechanical constructions operated by embedded computational substrates, running synthetic intelligences, although these were kept under very tight control by the rather paranoid humanoid population.
+There were also plenty of smart but not sentient machines who together coordinated larger-scale activities across planets and habitats, and cooperated in running the society, rather than the Culture's approach of relying on - usually - singleton fully-sentient Minds of enormous abilities for overall control.

 "Sounds good to me," Hy-Golten said, flopping on a convenient couch, "How long will it take to get there?"